buildkite/terraform-provider-buildkite/docs/resources/agent_token.md

 In addition to all arguments above, the following attributes are exported:

-* `id` - The Graphql ID of the created agent token.
+* `id` - The GraphQL ID of the created agent token.
 * `token` - The value of the created agent token.
 * `uuid` - The UUID of the token.